jahfer/ori/README.md

 At the core of Ori is the concurrency boundary.
 Ori guarantees everything inside of a boundary will complete before any code after the boundary starts.
 Boundaries can be freely nested, allowing you to define critical sections inside of other critical sections.

 To create a new concurrency boundary, call `Ori.sync` with your block of code.
 Once inside the boundary, you can use `Ori::Scope#async` or `Fiber.schedule(&block)` to define and run concurrent work.
-Code written inside of the boundary but outside of `Ori::Scope#async` will run synchronously (from the perspective of the boundary).
+Code written inside of the boundary but outside of `Ori::Scope#async` will run synchronously from the perspective of the boundary.

 > [!TIP]
 > `Fiber.schedule(&block)`—provided by Ruby—is nearly identical to `Ori::Scope#async`, with the only difference being that `Ori::Scope#async` can spawn a fiber in whichever scope it is called, rather than being limited to the active scope.